 Market Trading Risk.
 The Series faces numerous market trading risks, including the potential lack of an active market for Series Shares, losses from trading in secondary markets, periods of high volatility and disruption in the creation/redemption process of the Series.
 Any of these factors, among others, may lead to the Series Shares trading at a premium or discount to NAV.
 Thus, you may pay significantly more (or less) than NAV when you buy Shares of the Series in the secondary market, and you may receive significantly less (or more) than NAV when you sell those Shares in the secondary market.
 The Manager cannot predict whether Shares will trade above (premium), below (discount) or at NAV.
 An active market for the Series Shares may not develop and market trading may be halted if trading in one or more of the Series underlying securities is halted.
 The difference in bid and ask prices is often referred to as the "spread" or "bid/ask spread."
-The bid/ask spread varies over time for Shares based on trading volume and market liquidity, and is generally lower if the Series Shares have more trading volume and market liquidity.
+The bid/ask spread varies over time for Shares based on trading volume and market liquidity, and is generally lower if the Series Shares have more trading volume and market liquidity and higher if the Series Shares have little trading volume and market liquidity.
 Further, increased market volatility may cause increased bid/ask spreads.
 In addition, in stressed market conditions, the market for the Series Shares may become less liquid in response to deteriorating liquidity in the markets for the Series underlying portfolio holdings in the ADRs.